microsoft/health-architectures/Postman/README.md

 <img src="./docs/images/Screenshot_2022-02-16_105208_edit2.png" height="328">

 ## Step 5 - Get an access token from AAD
 In order to connect to Azure API for FHIR, you will need to get an access token first.
-AAD guards access to Azure API for FHIR and FHIR-Proxy, and to obtain an access token from AAD via Postman, you can send a ```POST AuthorizeGetToken``` request.
+To obtain an access token from AAD via Postman, you can send a ```POST AuthorizeGetToken``` request.
 The ```POST AuthorizeGetToken``` call comes pre-configured as part of the `FHIR CALLS` collection that you imported earlier.

 In Postman, click on `Collections` on the left, select the `FHIR CALLS` collection, and then select `POST AuthorizeGetToken`.
 Press `Send` on the right.

-__Important:__ Be sure to make one of the environments active (`api-fhir` or `fhir-proxy`) by selecting from the dropdown menu above the `Send` button.
+__Important:__ Be sure to make the `fhir-proxy` environment active by selecting from the dropdown menu above the `Send` button.
 In the image below, `fhir-proxy` is shown as the active environment.

 <img src="./docs/images/Screenshot_2022-02-16_171631_edit2.png" height="328">